 Siri Guru Granth Sahib: An encoded form of the Shabd Guru which allows us to program our mind/body computer to resonate with the Infinite.
 It is quite literally the embodiment of the intrinsic wisdom of the sound current.
-It references the Guru, or the teacher/energy/spirit, that cuts us off from our ego, allowing us to merge with our Infinite Self.
+It references the Guru or the teacher/energy/spirit, that cuts us off from our ego, allowing us to merge with our Infinite Self.
 Each of the ten Sikh Gurus embodied the Shabd Guru within very distinct personalities, yet despite all of their many differences, they were all one Light.
 They sang Shabds, or songs, that had the power to reach beyond time and space and merge one with the Infinite.
-You do NOT have to be a Sikh to chant a Shabd.
+You do not have to be a Sikh to chant a Shabd.
 It is a technology that everyone can use to feel better and connect with Divinity.
 Who “creates” a Shabd then?
 They were created at the beginning of the Universe and exist within the Anahat.
 Those who can hear the sound behind the sound, such as the ten Sikh Gurus, pulled these energies from the unstruck sound and put them into the poetic compositions that make up the Siri Guru Granth Sahib.
 Siri means Great.
 Guru means Teacher or transformational energy.
 Granth means Knot.
 It is a knot that binds together patterns of great transformational energy.

 Important to listen to Mantra:

 It’s not all about chanting.
 Sometimes it’s about listening, too.
-So remember to actively listen to mantra as well.
+So remember to actively listen to the mantra as well.
 Using your whole brain to soak up the sound is very effective as well.

-Mantra that I recommend
+The mantra that I recommend